PhillipEnglish/LucraDemo/README.md

 5. **Error Handling**:
     - Basic error handling is built into the networking layer and view models.
 Alerts inform users of errors with relevant messages if a network or decoding error occurs.

-6. **Unit Testing**:
-    - `MockAPIService` facilitates unit testing for view models, allowing independent testing without relying on live network responses.
-    - Tests cover successful data fetching, error handling, and local storage behaviors for view models that interact with the API or SwiftData.

 ## Optional Enhancements

 - **Favorites Filtering**: Users can view their favorited albums in a separate view, dynamically loaded from SwiftData’s store.